 There is the following food suitable for braising:

-- Meat includes different and more significant cuts of lamb chops, topside steak, cheaper cuts of mutton and lamb.
+- Meat includes different and more significant cuts of lamb chops, topside steak, and cheaper cuts of mutton and lamb.

 - Cooking fish